Bounds on the smallest sets of quantum states with special quantum nonlocality: Preliminaries

 \end{definition}

-\begin{definition}[Locally irreducible] An orthogonal set of pure states in multipartite quantum system is \emph{locally irreducible} if it is not possible to eliminate one or more states from the set by orthogonality-preserving local measurements. \end{definition}
+\begin{definition}[Locally irreducible] An orthogonal set of pure states in multipartite quantum systems is \emph{locally irreducible} if it is not possible to eliminate one or more states from the set by orthogonality-preserving local measurements. \end{definition}

-A measurement is trivial if all its POVM elements are proportional to the identity operator.
+It has been pointed out that locally irreducible sets are always locally indistinguishable but the the opposite case is not true.
 Note that every LOCC protocol that distinguishes a set of orthogonal states is a sequence of orthogonality preserving local measurements (OPLM).
-There is a sufficient condition to prove that an orthogonal set is nonlocality (strongly nonlocality): each subsystem can only perform a trivial orthogonality preserving local measurement (the subsystems are corresponding to each bipartition of the original subsystems).
+There is a sufficient condition to prove that an orthogonal set is locally indistinguishable or even locally irreducible: in each subsystem can only perform a trivial orthogonality preserving local measurement.
+Given an orthogonal set $\mathcal{S}$ of pure states $\{|\Psi_i\rangle\}_{i=1}^n$ in multipartite systems $\otimes_{n=1}^N\mathcal{H}_{A_n}$, now we review a general method to show the local indistinguishability or local irreducibility of $\mathcal{S}$: if the set could be locally distinguished or locally reducible, then at least one of the parties could start with a nontrivial orthogonality preserving measurement.
+For example, if $A_n$ takes the first nontrivial orthogonality preserving measurement $\{E_x=M_x^\dagger M_x\}_{x}$ in the protocol, then at least one of $E_x$ is not proportional to $\mathbb{I}_{A_n}$ and the set of states $\{M_x \otimes \mathbb{I}_{\hat{A}_n} |\Psi_i\rangle\}_{i=1}^n$ remain orthogonal for all $x$ where $\hat{A}_n:=\{A_1,A_2,\cdots,A_N\}\setminus\{A_n\},$ i.e.,

+Therefore, if one can show that $E_x\propto \mathbb{I}_{A_n}$ from Eqs.~\eqref{eq:orthogonalRelation} for all $n$, then one can conclude that the set is locally indistinguishable and locally irreducible.
 This motivates us to introduce the following concept.

-\begin{definition}[Locally stable] An orthogonal set of pure states in multipartite quantum system is said to be locally stable if only trivial orthogonality preserving measurement can be performed for each local subsystems. \end{definition}
+\begin{definition}[Locally stable] An orthogonal set of pure states in multipartite quantum systems is said to be locally stable if the only possible orthogonality preserving measurement on the subsystems are trivial measurements. \end{definition}

-To show a set of states is locally indistinguishable or locally irreducible, it is sufficient to show that it is locally stable (See Fig. \ref{fig:relation}).
-Halder et. al. \cite{Halder19} introduce the concept of strong nonlocality for an orthogonal set in multipartite systems.
-That is, an orthogonal set $\mathcal{S}$ in multipartite systems is called to have strong nonlocality if it is locally irreducible under every bipartition of the subsystems.
-Therefore, to show that $\mathcal{S}$ is strong nonlocality it is sufficient to show that $\mathcal{S}$ is locally stable under every bipartition of the subsystems (this is coincide with the strongest nonlocality in Ref. \cite{Shi21b}).